 You don’t necessarily need to put down mulch every year.
 However, you will want to keep an eye on the mulch to determine the best time to add more.

 The appearance of organic hardwood mulch tends to fade after a year or two.
 When this happens, it helps to add more mulch to refresh its appearance.
-However, you don’t need to get rid of the old mulch before adding the new.
-It’s better to leave that old mulch because it likely still has nutrients to offer the soil.
-It takes around six or seven years for the mulch to completely break down and lose its nutrients.

 Get Premium Mulch for Your Front or Backyard Today!